 Support Lines

 Support lines are columns that extend from a hanging area on the model to its sides.
 This type of support structure is easy to remove.
 To remove the support lines, use a cutter and then polish the area afterwards.
-See figure 8
+See figure 8.